William B. Cushing: Civil War

-As they approached the Confederate docks, their luck turned and they were spotted in the dark.
+As they approached the Confederate docks, their luck turned and even though under the cover of darkness they were spotted by a guard dog.
 They came under heavy sentry fire from both the shore and aboard Albemarle.
 As they closed with Albemarle, they quickly discovered she was defended against approach by floating log booms.
 The logs, however, had been in the water for many months and were covered with heavy slime.
 The steam launch rode up and then over them without difficulty.
 When her spar was fully against the ironclad's hull, Cushing stood up in the bow and detonated the torpedo's explosive charge.

 The explosion threw everyone aboard the steam launch into the water.
 Recovering quickly, Cushing stripped off his uniform and swam to shore, where he hid until daylight.
 That afternoon, having avoided detection by Confederate search parties, he stole a small skiff and quietly paddled down-river to rejoin the Union forces at the river's mouth.
 Of the other men in Cushing's boat, William Houghtman escaped, John Woodman and Richard Higgins were drowned, and 11 were captured.

 Cushing's daring commando raid blew a hole in Albemarle's hull at the waterline "big enough to drive a wagon in."
 She sank immediately in the six feet of water below her keel, settling into the heavy bottom mud, leaving the upper armored casemate mostly dry and the ironclad's large Stainless Banner battle ensign flying from its flag staff, where it was eventually captured as a Union prize.

-Postbellum
+Both of Cushing’s brothers were killed in combat.
+His oldest brother, Alonzo Cushing died at the battle of Gettysburg during Picket’s Charge.
+Howard Cushing died in 1871 fighting the Apaches.
+William Baker Cushing died 17 December 1874, possibly due to injuries he sustained and/or suffered from the Albemarle sound mission.